Share this in person or you can use a picture of this QR Code on printed material to link back to this page.

 • Concern about new seafront cycle paths reducing access by car and permanently ruling it out as a bus route?

-• No beach access for people with mobility problems needs addressing urgently if a City promoting diversity and equalities.
+• More beach access for people with mobility problems needs addressing urgently if a City promoting diversity and equalities.
+Whilst there has been some recent additions of Wheel Chair Access to the beach as part of the Black Rock rejuvenation project, and to some extent in Hove - this is hit and miss.

 • Door to door community transport eg for shopping is good, but very limited in terms of frequency and destinations.